Pippolo84/remark-boilerplate/src/slides/slides.md

 CPython adds to the reference counting, another garbage collector to deal with cyclic references

 That additional GC is a form of <em>tracing garbage collection</em>.
-As such, it consists of threee phases:
+As such, it consists of three phases:

 1. Scan
 2. Mark